How Long Does a King Size Mattress Last?

 When to Replace Your King Size Mattress

-Still unsure if it’s time for a new bed?
 Watch for these red flags:

-• You wake up stiff or achy
+• You wake up stiff, achy, or numb.

-• Visible sagging or permanent indentations
+• Visible sagging or permanent body impressions.

-• Increased allergy symptoms
+• Increased allergy symptoms or dust sensitivity.

-• It’s been 8+ years since purchase
+• It’s been 8+ years since purchase.

 Tips to Make Your Mattress Last Longer

-• Avoid sitting on the edges constantly
+• Avoid sitting on the edges for long periods.

 FAQ